mjcolwell/emotional_go_no_go/README.md

 *RADIATE reference:*

 Conley, M. I., Dellarco, D. V., Rubien-Thomas, E., Cohen, A. O., Cervera, A., Tottenham, N., & Casey, B. J. (2018).
-The racially diverse affective expression (RADIATE) face stimulus set. _Psychiatry Research_, 270, 1059-1067.
+The racially diverse affective expression (RADIATE) face stimulus set. _Psychiatry Research_, **270**.

 This task is currently in-use in the Psychopharmacology and Emotion Laboratory (PERL) at the Department of Psychiatry, University of Oxford.
-Multiple ongoing psychopharmacology projects in the Department of Psychiatry (University of Oxford) are using this task (e.g., PEACE; NCT05849675).
+Multiple ongoing psychopharmacology projects are using this task (e.g., PEACE; NCT05849675).

 ## Change log
 *21/01/2022 Note: Updated Readme.md and pushed folder containing preprocessing scripts for researchers to use, to better enhance reproducibility.*